-The most common type of benign liver tumor, hemangiomas start in blood vessels.
+The most common type of benign liver tumor, hemangiomas, start in blood vessels.
 Most hemangiomas of the liver cause no symptoms and do not need treatment.
 But some may bleed and need to be removed surgically.

 Hepatic adenoma is a benign tumor that starts from hepatocytes (the main type of liver cell).
 Most cause no symptoms and do not need treatment.
 But some eventually cause symptoms, such as pain or a mass in the abdomen (stomach area) or blood loss.
-Because there is a risk that the tumor could rupture (leading to severe blood loss) and a small risk that it could eventually develop into liver cancer, most experts usually advise surgery to remove the tumor if possible.
+Because there is a risk that the tumor could rupture (leading to severe blood loss) and a small risk that it could eventually develop into liver cancer, most experts will usually advise surgery to remove the tumor if possible.

 Focal nodular hyperplasia